tews-code/operating-system-in-1000-lines/website/en/08-exception.md

 }
 ```

 It reads why the exception has occurred, and triggers a kernel panic for debugging purposes.
+We use `no_mangle` so that our assembly can find this function by name, and `"C"` representation so that registers are used as function arguments in an expected way.

 Let's define the various macros and data structures used here in `entry.rs`: